STAT540-UBC/STAT540-UBC.github.io/index.md

 #### Seminar / computing lab (S2A) -- REGISTRATION IS REQUIRED!

-**Time**: every Wednesday 11am - 12pm.
+**Time**: every Wednesday 11am - 1pm.
 The TAs will remain in the lab until 1pm for general office hours.

-**Location**: ESB 1042 and 1046
+**Location**: Orchard Commons 4076

 ### Learning objectives: